Warnakala/blender-studio-tools/scripts-blender/addons/blender_kitsu/README.md

 ## Installation
 1. Clone repository `git clone https://projects.blender.org/studio/blender-studio-pipeline.git`
 2. From the root of the repository navigate to `/scripts-blender/addons/`
 3. Find the the `blender_kitsu` folder.
-Place this folder in your Blender addons directory or create a sym link to it.
+Copy this folder into your Blender addons directory or create a sym link to it.

 ## How to get started
 After installing you need to setup the addon preferences to fit your environment.
 In order to be able to log in to Kitsu you need a server that runs the Kitsu production management suite.
 Information on how to set up Kitsu can be found [here](https://zou.cg-wire.com/).

-If Kitsu is up and running and you can succesfully log in via the web interface you have to setup the `addon preferences`.
+If Kitsu is up and running and you can successfully log in via the web interface you have to setup the `addon preferences`.

 > **_NOTE:_**  If you want to get started quickly you only need to setup login data and active project